Smurf attack: History

-Attack amplification factors
+Method

 A Smurf amplifier is a computer network that lends itself to being used in a Smurf attack.
 Smurf amplifiers act to worsen the severity of a Smurf attack because they are configured in such a way that they generate a large number of ICMP replies to the victim at the spoofed source IP address.

-Attack Amplification Factor (AAF) is a term coined by Dr. Sanjeev Kumar, professor at The University of Texas in his published paper to represent the degree of bandwidth enhancement or amplification that an original attack traffic undergoes (with the help of Smurf amplifiers) during its transmission towards the victim computer.
+In DDoS, amplification is the degree of bandwidth enhancement that an original attack traffic undergoes (with the help of Smurf amplifiers) during its transmission towards the victim computer.
+An amplification factor of 100, for example, means that an attacker could manage to create 100 Mb/s of traffic using just 1 Mb/s of its own bandwidth.

-Under the assumption no countermeasures are taken to dampen the effect of a Smurf Attack, this is what happens in the target network with n active hosts (that will respond to ICMP echo requests).
+Under the assumption no countermeasures are taken to dampen the effect of a Smurf attack, this is what happens in the target network with n active hosts (that will respond to ICMP echo requests).

 The ICMP echo request packets have a spoofed source address (the Smurfs' target) and a destination address (the patsy; the apparent source of the attack).
 Both addresses can take two forms: unicast and broadcast.

 The dual unicast form is comparable with a regular ping: an ICMP echo request is sent to the patsy (a single host), which sends a single ICMP echo reply (a Smurf) back to the target (the single host in the source address).
 This type of attack has an amplification factor of 1, which means: just a single Smurf per ping.

 When the target is a unicast address and the destination is the broadcast address of the target's network, then all hosts in the network will receive an echo request.
 In return they will each reply to the target, so the target is swamped with n Smurfs.
 Amplification factor = n.
 If n is small, a host may be hindered but not crippled.
 If n is large, a host may come to a halt.